A lower bound technique for triangulations of simplotopes: Recurrence Relation

 A good way to grasp counting footprint-shadow pairs is to use a footprint-shadow diagram, like the one in Figure~\ref{fsdiagram}.
 The lines, both vertical and slanted ones, represent segment factors, while the triangles represent triangle factors.
-In Figure~\ref{fsdiagram}, $\alpha$ is a simplex that is part of a cover of $\Pi^*_{3,3}$, so it is represented by three vertical lines and three triangles.
-For the purposes of this example, we have chosen a face $\sigma$ of $\alpha$ in a $\Pi_{3,1}$ face, so it is represented in the diagram by three lines and one triangle; moreover, we have chosen $\sigma$ so that one of its segment factors arises from a triangle factor of $\alpha$, and this is represented by the slanted line in $\sigma$'s row.
+In Figure~\ref{fsdiagram}, $\alpha$ is a simplex that is part of a cover of $\Pi(3,3)$, so it is represented by three vertical lines and three triangles.
+For the purposes of this example, we have chosen a face $\sigma$ of $\alpha$ in a $\Pi(3,1)$ face, so it is represented in the diagram by three lines and one triangle; moreover, we have chosen $\sigma$ so that one of its segment factors arises from a triangle factor of $\alpha$, and this is represented by the slanted line in $\sigma$'s row.
 Using the diagram, it is easily deduced that $\sigma_\perp$ consists of two segment factors and one triangle factor.
 Note how $\sigma_\perp$ and $\sigma$ complement each other with respect to $\alpha$; where there is a factor in one, there is not a factor in the other.
 The one exception is under the first triangle factor of $\alpha$.
 Both $\sigma$ and $\sigma_\perp$ have segment factor there, but they are different segment factors, represented by different slants of the line.
 The triangle factor in this case is decomposed into two segment factors.
 Using a footprint-shadow diagram can help give intuition on how to derive the following recurrence relation.

 Fix $\sigma$.
-Let $e$ be the number of segment factors of $\sigma_\perp$ that correspond to segment factors of $\Pi^*_{s,t}$.
+Let $e$ be the number of segment factors of $\sigma_\perp$ that correspond to segment factors of $\Pi(s,t)$.
 For instance, in the example of Figure \ref{fsdiagram}, $e$ is 1.
 (We further explore this example near the end of this section.)
 Any other simplex $\tau$ has a footprint in $\sigma$ and a shadow in $\sigma_\perp$, and this footprint-shadow pair is unique for each $\tau$ so we can count possible footprint-shadow pairs to get an upper bound on how many such $\tau$ there are.
-But the footprints and shadows are exterior faces of $\sigma$ and $\sigma_\perp$ respectively, so they may be counted by $F$ recursively.
-We obtain this recurrence relation:
+But the footprints and shadows are exterior faces of $\sigma$ and $\sigma_\perp$ respectively, so they may be counted recursively using $F$.
+By considering all possible pairs, and summing over the potential faces the footprint can lie in, we obtain this recurrence relation:

-\begin{theorem} The quantity $F(s, t, c, s', t', c')$ is less than or equal to
+\begin{theorem} The quantity $F(s, t, c; s', t', c')$ is less than or equal to